 - Reduce returns.

 Sixty-threepercent of shoppers display interest in receiving a gift card in exchange for a returned retail item.
 That’s good news for you as a merchant.
 By offering gift cards, you ensure that spent money stays in your business, even if a specific item gets returned.

 - Cut expenses. $1 billion in gift cards go unused every year, which means some gift cards you sell will never get redeemed, and you’ll still get paid.

 - Reduce lost sales.
 When you run out of inventory on a hot item, you can close the sale by offering a gift card to redeem when the item is back in stock.

 How to Create a Gift Card

 To set up gift cards, go to Control panel → Catalog → Gift Cards.
 This feature is available on all Ecwid premium pricing plans.
-A small commission will be applied to merchants for sold gift cards based on pricing plan:

 From here, you can create your gift card immediately if you’re content with the default settings.
 Otherwise, you can customize your gift card by changing its name, amounts, or image that will be used in the storefront; simply click Change Settings to get started.